Release Date: 06/17/2015

 In all pan-Celtic mythology, the moon is the archetypal female symbol representing the Mother Goddess, connecting womb, death, rebirth, and creation.
 The pan-Celtic world utilized a lunar calendar rather than the Roman solar calendar, and their priests and priestesses took their observations from the position of the moon and its progress in relation to the stars – the Silver Wheel – or Arianrhod.

 In the pan-Celtic spirituality structures, the Goddess has three major aspects: the maiden, the mother, and the crone.
 These three represent the three stages of the life of a woman.
-Interestingly enough, in neo-pagan traditions there is a difference in the placement of Arianrhod in the Maiden–Mother–Crone hierarchy. they regard Blodeuwedd (bluh-DIE-weth) which means “flower face”, as maiden; Arianrhod represents the mother, and the Morrigan at last is the crone.
+Interestingly enough, in neo-pagan traditions, there is a difference in the placement of Arianrhod in the Maiden–Mother–Crone hierarchy. they regard Blodeuwedd (bluh-DIE-weth) which means “flower face”, as a maiden; Arianrhod represents the mother, and the Morrigan, at last, is the crone.
 So we see that there are regional differences between names, myths, and characteristics of these goddesses.
 This makes it more difficult to understand what is already a difficult pantheon.
-For example, in some Irish traditions the Morrigan is the Morrigan, the battlefield goddess who gave strength to the enemies of the Irish high kings – the Welsh.
-In another tradition she is again the battlefield goddess, but is there to guide the dead of both sides to the island of the dead.
+For example, in some Irish traditions, the Morrigan is the Morrigan, the battlefield goddess who gave strength to the enemies of the Irish high kings – the Welsh.
+In another tradition, she is again the battlefield goddess but is there to guide the dead of both sides to the island of the dead.